paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Components.Create&lt;T>(path...)

-Follow the fully qualified path, creating game objects that don't exist on the way.
+Follow the fully qualified path, creating game objects that don't exist.
 Add an instance of component `T` to the final game object.

 ```c#
 // create a root GameObject with the specified name and add component